Lyor Cohen: YouTube

-Some of Cohen's closest associates have included his longtime friend and business partner Russell Simmons, Jay Z, music executive Julie Greenwald, Jon Bon Jovi, and Kanye West, who dubbed himself "the Lyor Cohen of Dior Homme" on a 2010 recording Devil in a New Dress.

-Cohen met his first wife, E.K.
-Smith, during the recording of the music video for "(You Gotta) Fight for Your Right (To Party!)" by the Beastie Boys.
-Their wedding on April 1, 1988, was held in Sosua, Dominican Republic and is written about in Flava Flav's book.

-Cohen's marriage to his second wife, Amy, ended in divorce in 2006.
-They have a daughter, Bea, and a son, Az.
-Cohen credits Az, along with a personal friend, with saving his life when Cohen experienced a pulmonary embolism during N.W.A's induction into the Rock and Roll Hall of Fame at Brooklyn's Barclays Center in April 2016.

-In August 2016, Cohen remarried, wedding art world personality Xin Li, a Chinese former basketball player and model who is currently the deputy chairman of Christie's Asia.

 Controversy

 Murder Inc. Records raid

-In January of 2003 the offices of Murder Inc. Records at Island Def Jam were raided by a joint task force of the NYPD and the FBI as part of a federal probe of label founder Irv Gotti's ties to drug lord Kenneth "Supreme" McGriff.
+In January 2003 the offices of Murder Inc. Records at Island Def Jam were raided by a joint task force of the NYPD and the FBI as part of a federal probe of label founder Irv Gotti's ties to drug lord Kenneth "Supreme" McGriff.
 Of particular interest to authorities was an Island Def Jam payment of $500,000 to a company fronted by McGriff.
 In 2005, Gotti was acquitted of all charges, as was Cohen, who had also testified.

 TVT Records lawsuit

 In 2002, Cohen was personally sued for fraud, tortious interference, breach of contract and copyright infringement by TVT Records as part of a larger action against Island Def Jam Music Group and Universal Music Group.
 The suit alleged that Cohen tried to hinder the production and release of an album by Ja Rule's group, the Cash Money Click.
 Initially, the defendants were ordered to pay TVT $132 million in compensatory and punitive damages, with $56 million due personally from Cohen.
 On appeal that figure was substantially reduced.
-Ultimately, TVT was awarded $126,720 for a breach of contract claim.
+TVT was awarded $126,720 for a breach of contract claim.